Click image to enlarge

 Although the other Mini in our factory-sponsored team was a John Cooper Works version (a 200 horsepower $6,800 kit, plus competition seats, wheels, tires), our stock Mini Cooper S was fully up to the challenge of an internationally sanctioned rally.
 That says a lot for the car.

 Point it in the desired direction, and that’s where it went.
 Hit the brakes and it stopped.
 Come over a crest sideways at speed, hit the road, and the tires would squeal as the ASC (automatic stability control) breathed magic on the car and kept you upright.
 The Mini can be ordered with Dynamic Stability Control, which is even more sophisticated, but our car didn’t have that.
-(Autos’s Grant Yoxon has written about BMW’s ASC and DSC in an article covering the BMW driver training courses – we’re both huge fans of this technology).
+(Autos’s Grant Yoxon has written about BMW’s ASC and DSC in an article covering the– we’re both huge fans of this technology).

 The MINI Cooper S is packed with a range of electronic aids that helped us come 5th in class.
 The steering is electric assist system, and razor sharp (turn the steering wheel and you can hear the characteristic whine of the electro-mechanical system).
 The throttle is also electronic.
 The ASC I’ve mentioned, but it’s supplemented by traction control, CBC (cornering brake control), EBD (electronic brake force distribution) and, of course, ABS.

 We ran 16″ wheels with Dunlop DSST run-flats, 205-45 series tires, and found them perfect for our needs.
 They were rugged but gave good traction.